 On the 'orchestral side of life' Dave has played for the Hallé Orchestra, the London Pro-Arte and is regularly called upon to play for orchestras all around Europe.
 Notable performances include playing bass sackbut for Forum Sinfonietta in the south of France in Mozart's "Requiem".
 His highlights also include playing in the Opéra Comique, the Salle Pleyel and the Théâtre du Châtelet, Paris, for numerous performances of French orchestral repertoire, operas and operettas with Orchestre Ostinato as principal bass trombonist under the direction of highly acclaimed conductor, Jean-Luc Tingaud.

-As well as a busy trombonist and bandleader, Dave Pearce is also an active teacher.
+As well as a busy trombonist and bandleaderof the Dave Pearce Orchestra, Dave is also musical director of the Louth Wind Orchestra and an active teacher.
 Please visit his personal website for more information: www.david-pearce.co.uk

 Soloing at the Louth Vintage Day, June 2019